Ali-Primer/Ali-Primer/README.md

-- 👋 Hi, I’m @Ali-Primer
+- 👋 Hi, I’m @Ali-Primer(Ali Mousavi)
-- 👀 I’m interested in gameing and developing web
-- 🌱 I’m currently learning html and css
+- 🌱 training next js
-- 📫 How to reach me: Instagram:https://www.instagram.com/ali.mousavi465/

 <!---
 Ali-Primer/Ali-Primer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.